 Buddhist Studies Workshop

-Register for Dunhuang Manuscripts Conference
+Dunhuang Manuscripts Conference

-To register for the September 6-8, 2014 Conference "Prospects for the Study of Dunhuang Manuscripts: The Next 20 Years," click the link at left.
+For information on the September 6-8, 2014 Conference "Prospects for the Study of Dunhuang Manuscripts: The Next 20 Years," click the link at left.

 The Buddhist Studies Workshop, co-directed in 2013-2014 by Jonathan C. Gold and Jacqueline I. Stone, began in 1998 as an interdisciplinary forum for new scholarly work on Buddhism.
 Interdisciplinary in design, Workshop participants come from various departments at Princeton, including Anthropology, Art and Archaeology, Comparative Literature, East Asian Studies, History, Sociology, and Religion.
 The Workshop functions as a regional center as well, frequently drawing colleagues and students from the University of Pennsylvania, Rutgers University, and Columbia University.
 The Workshop is dedicated to helping participants talk across the usual divides imposed by the disciplines, such as the divergence between text and image, documents and living informants, present and past.
 It also constitutes a broad forum for the discussion of pan-Asian (and increasingly East-West) issues.
 Many sessions focus on only one area of the world (e.g., Buddhism in India and South Asia, Southeast Asia, central Asia, Tibet and the Himalayas, Korea, Japan, Europe, or America), but draw participants who focus on other areas.